 The Leon County Attorney's Office sent a letter to counsel for the park owner demanding repayment.
 The county is also demanding rent abatement for residents during the days they had no water.
 Officials have given the owner until March 13, 2026, to confirm repayment and outline rent relief.

-Leon County Commissioner Christian Caban said the county will protect residents when a property owner fails to meet basic health and safety standards — but taxpayers should not foot the bill.
+Leon County Commissioner Christian Caban said the county will protect residents when a property owner fails to meet basic health and safety standards.
+But he argues taxpayers should not foot the bill.

 County documents state that residents had been without continuous running water since at least February 1st, 2026.
 During their February 10th board meeting, commissioners voted unanimously to take action.